-Following is a summary of key federal disaster aid programs that can be made available as needed and warranted under President Bush’s major disaster declaration issued for New Jersey.
+Following is a summary of key federal disaster aid programs that can be made available as needed and warranted under President Obama's major disaster declaration issued for the state of New Jersey.

 Assistance for the State and Affected Tribal and Local Governments Can Include:

 - Payment of not less than 75 percent of the eligible costs for removing debris and for emergency measures taken to save lives and protect property and public health.
 (Source of funding: FEMA funded, state administered.)